-E.1 Disposal information 194
+E.1 Disposal information 208

 Turkey RoHS compliance

-China RoHS compliance

-Taiwan RoHS compliance

 Contact information.

-E.6 Production address 197
+Production address 209

 E.1 Disposal information

 Disposal Information

 Waste Electrical and Electronic Equipment

 This symbol on the product indicates that, under the European Directive 2012/19/EU governing waste from electrical and electronic equipment, this product must not be disposed of with other municipal waste.
 Please dispose of your waste equipment by handing it over to a designated collection point for the recycling of waste electrical and electronic equipment.
 To prevent possible harm to the environment or human health from uncontrolled waste disposal, please separate these items from other types of waste and recycle them responsibly to promote the sustainable reuse of material resources.